CLAT Preparation Schedule for Class 11th Students (Daily and Weekend Plan)

 If you have started your CLAT preparation in Class 11, you already possess a major advantage over many other aspirants.

-Understand the Structure of This Timetable
+Understanding the Structure of the Timetable

 This study plan has been divided into two major parts:

-• Weekdays: Focus on consistency, coaching classes, and regular study.
+Weekdays: Focus on consistency, coaching classes, and regular study.

-• Weekends: Focus on testing yourself, revision, and strengthening concepts.
+Weekends: Focus on revision, testing yourself, and strengthening concepts.

-As a Class 11 student, your daily routine is already occupied with school and coaching classes.
+As a student of Class 11 your daily routine is already occupied with your school and coaching classes therefore, instead of overburdening yourself, your goal should be to integrate CLAT preparation smartly into your existing schedule.

 Suggested Weekday Routine